CptBaroud/franso-blog/content/en/blog/SQLi_for_dummies.md

 |:--:|
 | *SQL select on cookie* |

-Even though the server response doesn't return the results of the query, some data is sent through a 'Welcome' message on the page if the user is recognized.
+Even though the server response doesn't return the results of the query, some data is sent through a `Welcome` message on the page if the user is recognized.

 This behavior is **sufficient to exploit the Blind SQL injection vulnerability** and retrieve information by **triggering different responses conditionally**, based on an injected condition.

-For example, with these payloads, if the injection is successful, the first one will return the 'Welcome' message while the second one won't:
+For example, with these payloads, if the injection is successful, the first one will return the `Welcome` message while the second one won't:
 | ![example_payload_conditional_sqli](../../images/sqli/example_condi.png) |
 |:--:|
 | *Possible payload for conditional SQLi* |